-Since its foundation in 1972, the company has achieved important milestones in the field of stainless steel processing and, thanks to the long experience and the use of cutting edge technology, has become a reference point in the metal sheet and tube processing worldwide.
+Since its foundation in 1972, the company has achieved important milestones in the field of stainless steel and aluminium processing and, thanks to the long experience and the use of cutting edge technology, has become a reference point in the metal sheet and tube processing worldwide.
 With a strong presence in the international markets, in addition to the Vittorio Veneto factory, in 2014 it has built a new site in Strzelin, Poland.

 Stainless steel is our horizon, that it’s full of innovative solutions to transform the ideas of our customers into competitive products.
 We offer, not only meticulous metal sheets and tubes working, therefore, but also new products developed to create or maintain a strong position on specific markets.

 We have the ambition to sew for each customer, in addition to specific products, customized service and approach.
 We offer a flexible and tailor made know how in the field of stainless steel machining.

 I 1972 Inoxveneta Spa incorporating GBF Srl was founded

 I 1975 Relocation of production in the current site in Vittorio Veneto – Industrial Zone of San Giacomo di Veglia

 I 1982 Installation of the first Amada CNC punching machine

 I 1984 Alfonso Kratter become CEO side by side with Enrico Favaro